cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 The controller and host chain should keep track of an `active-channel` for each registered interchain account.
 The `active-channel` is set during the channel creation handshake process.
 This is a safety mechanism that allows a controller chain to regain access to an interchain account on a host chain in case of a channel closing.

-An active channel on the controller chain will look like this:
+An example of an active channel on the controller chain can look like this:

 ```typescript